jnaqsh/iptables_firewall/README.md

 =================

 A Linux Shell Script with common rules for IPTABLES Firewall.
-By default this script only open port 80, 22, 53 (input) All outgoing traffic is allowed (default - output)
+All outgoing traffic is allowed (default - output)

 HOW TO USE IT